meteor/blaze-tutorial/tutorial/simple-todos/06-filter-tasks.md

 meteor add reactive-dict
 ```

-Then we need to set up a new `ReactiveDict` and attach it to the `mainContainer` template instance (as this is where we'll store the button's state) when it is first created.
+Next, we need to set up a new `ReactiveDict` and attach it to the `mainContainer` template instance (as this is where we'll store the button's state) when it is first created.
 The best place to create our variables is inside the callback `onCreated` of the template that we want to persist our data.
 This callback is called as soon as the template renders in the screen:

 `imports/ui/App.js`